Trump tells Dems he'll "get killed" in GOP tax bill

 Related: Why New York and New Jersey Republicans Don't Like the Tax Bill

-Short confirmed the president's remarks and said they were part of a discussion on the elimination of individual deductions in the tax bill and the repeal of the estate tax.
+Short confirmed the president's remarks and said they were part of a discussion on the elimination of individual deductions in the tax bill.
+Short said the estate tax was a separate issue.

+Trump told the Democrats on the phone that he wanted a repeal of the estate tax in the bill because they had to give something to rich people, people in the room said.

 “I think that we’ve been advocating for the elimination of the death tax for a while," Short told NBC News, using the favored Republican term for the estate tax.